AlexRogalskiy/Architecture/OctopusServer/TogglingFeatures.md

 * Your toggle will be long-lived or permanent
 * You want Customers to be able to see/control feature availability
 * Your toggle requires additional related settings (eg a modifiable endpoint, threshold values etc) to function
+* Your toggle needs a consistent value across all nodes in a HA cluster

 ### Example implementation
 https://github.com/OctopusDeploy/OctopusDeploy/pull/10702